just95/toml.dart/README.md

 ### Encode TOML

 This package includes a TOML encoder.
-To use it simply import:
+To use it add the following import.

 ```dart
 import 'package:toml/encoder.dart';
 ```

 The library provides a `TomlEncoder` class whose `encode` method takes a `Map` and returns a TOML encoded `String`.
 All values of the map must be natively representable by TOML or implement the `TomlEncodable` interface.

 ```dart
 var document = {